 - Talking Trash

-Here are 10 phrases to begin a gossip session.
+Here are 10 examples of how to start a gossip conversation.
 If your friend approaches you and says one of these American English phrases, it means “I have some gossip to tell you.”
 They probably want to talk to you in private, away from the rest of the group.

 - Have you heard?